Ventures for corporate growth

 Product Development

-The second point worth noting about 3M’s structure is that it is for the most part built on product line organizations, which have doubled in number since 1970, each with its own product development department.
-By itself this structure is not unusual.
-What is unusual is the charter of the product development departments.
-Each of them is charged with assisting the division that it serves by coming up with new products for that division’s present line of business, with incremental improvements in old products, and with useful process changes.
+The second point worth noting about 3 M’s structure is that it is,, mostly built on product line organisations, which have doubled since 1970, each with its own product development department.
+By itself, this structure is not unusual.
+What is remarkable is the charter of the product development departments.
+Each assists the division it serves by creating new products for its present line of business, with incremental improvements in old products and helpful process changes.
 All of this is conventional.
-What is unconventional is that each of the product development departments is also charged with the responsibility for new venture development—new ventures without product line or business area constraints.
+What is unconventional is that each product development department is also responsible for new venture development—new ventures without product line or business area constraints.

 It is perfectly acceptable for any of these departments to develop products in any line of business, even if the new product competes with the output of another product division.
-Put simply, the 3M philosophy is, “We would rather have one of our own new products competing with an existing product line of 3M than have a competitor’s new product competing.”
+The 3M philosophy is, “We would rather have one of our own new products competing with an existing product line of 3M than have a competitor’s new product competing.”
 To the argument, “Surely that creates dissent and competition; isn’t it bad?”
 3M responds, “No, not from our way of thinking.
 We think that it can be good.”

 Does this philosophy create duplication of resources?
-Of course it does.
+Of course, it does.
 Does it create efficiently used resources?
 I suspect that it does because the model of efficient competition is applied not just to the external but also to the internal marketplace.
-Competition for money, ideas, people, and market dominance keeps all participants in fighting trim.
+Competition for money, ideas, people, and market dominance keeps all participants fighting trim.

 The Eleventh Commandment

-From top to bottom 3M’s management provides active, spirited encouragement for new venture generation.
-Many at the company even speak of a special eleventh commandment: “Thou shalt not kill a new product idea.”
+From top to bottom, 3 M’s management provides active, spirited encouragement for new venture generation.
+Many at the company even speak of a particular eleventh commandment: “Thou shalt not kill a new product idea.”
 And they follow it seriously in practice.
 Contrary to the situation in many other companies, those in 3M who want to stop the development of a new product are saddled with the burden of proof.
-Benefit of the doubt goes of right to those who propose projects, not those who oppose them.
+The benefit of the doubt goes right to those who propose projects, not those who oppose them.

 Sources of Funding

-Say someone engaged in product development or marketing approaches his boss with an idea for a new product, If, despite all of the pressures on the boss to be supportive, he still answers, “We really don’t have the money; we can’t afford to handle it; we can’t support your activity,” the proposer is not then shut off permanently inside 3M.
+Say someone engaged in product development or marketing approaches his boss with an idea for a new product; if, despite all of the pressures on the boss to be supportive, he still answers, “We really don’t have the money; we can’t afford to handle it; we can’t support your activity,” the proposer is not then shut off permanently inside 3M.
 He is free to go elsewhere in the company to seek support for his idea, and a real market exists for the potential support of these ideas.

 Product Teams